VigneshVSV/oscilloscope-simulator/README.md

 # Oscilloscope Simulator

-Small example for a oscilloscope simulator device along with a GUI in PyQt.
+An example for an oscilloscope simulator device along with a GUI in PyQt.

+For a web GUI, visit [here](https://thing-control-panel.hololinked.dev/#https://examples.hololinked.dev/simulations/oscilloscope/resources/wot-td) and for server only visit [here](https://examples.hololinked.dev/simulations/oscilloscope/resources/wot-td).
+PyQt GUI is a standalone application that can be run on a local machine.

 Currently used for speed-tests of JSON implementation (probably in future also other serialization protocols).

+Docker image is available, just do:
+`docker pull ghcr.io/vigneshvsv/oscilloscope-simulator:main`
+for the latest image.
+Make sure to set a hostname in the environment variable `hostname` to receive a TD with correctly filled forms.

 ### Dependencies